BlogPPC & Advertising

 Budget depends on your market, competition, and growth goals.
 Here's what we typically see work for dental practices:

-Practice TypeMonthly BudgetExpected New Patients
+Practice TypeMonthly BudgetExpected Outcome

 Multi-location/DSO$5,000-$20,000+Varies by location